-Activity Waste Arising Disposal/Regulation Site Construction Asphalt planings Coal tar • Uncontaminated road planings generated as a result of the required works, will be fully recycled in accordance with the criteria stipulated within SEPA document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings'. • At this time surfacing may be planed and reused in-situ, ex- situ or recovered as a feedstock in the manufacture of new surfacing material or other products.
-Due to the general size, nature and cost of the scheme, a Site Waste Management Plan (SWMP) will be required for the scheme.
-Any waste containing tar will be classed as Special Waste.
+Activity Waste Arising Disposal/ Regulation Site Construction Asphalt planings Uncontaminated road planings generated as a result of the works, will be fully recycled in accordance with the criteria stipulated within the Scottish Environment Protection Agency (SEPA) document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings'.
+Following on-site coring investigations and testing,

+Activity Waste Arising Disposal/ Regulation no coal-tar was identified within the surfacing of the carriageway within the scheme extent.
+The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.
+Due to the general size, nature and value of the scheme, a Site Waste Management Plan (SWMP) will be required for the scheme.